fbooth-elevatus/gcp-data-engineer/en/1_Designing_Data_Processing_Systems/Security_&_Compliance.md

 - Monitor **Cloud Security Command Center** for threat detection and compliance violations.
 - Automate **security monitoring** with **Security Health Analytics** and **Forseti Security**.

-By implementing these security best practices, organizations can protect their data while ensuring compliance with industry regulations.